wascc/wascc-dev-site/content/tutorials/first-actor/run.md

 ### Troubleshooting

-Errors like this mean that one or more of your actor or module file paths are incorrect:
+Errors like this mean that one or more of your actor or module file paths are incorrect and the host can't find them:

 ```
 Error: Error(IO(Os { code: 2, kind: NotFound, message: "No such file or directory" }))